geftactics/yorkshireforesttherapy/_pages/about.md

 ---
 title: About us
-subtitle: Nature is our inspiration and our passion, and we strive to share its transformative power with everyone we serve
+subtitle: Nature is our inspiration and our passion, we strive to share its transformative power with everyone.
-description: Nature is our inspiration and our passion, and we strive to share its transformative power with everyone we serve
+description: Nature is our inspiration and our passion, we strive to share its transformative power with everyone.
 featured_image: /images/about.jpg
 ---